KristofferStrube/Blazor.SVGEditor/README.md

 - G
     - Missing scaling of children
     - Missing Construction/deconstruction of groups
+- Animate
+    - Support for showing all Animate tags when Playing
+    - Support for editing Fill animation values
+    - Support for editing Stroke animation values

 ## Current goals
 - Add support for touch devices